All the Wrong Clues for the Right Solution: Release

 All the Wrong Clues for the Right Solution was released on 23 July 1981.
 The film was Tsui Hark's first major box office success grossing $7,479,976 in making it the fourth highest grossing film in Hong Kong.
-In 1983, the film was followed up with a sequel All the Wrong Spies directed by Teddy Robin Kwan.

 Reception

 Tsui Hark won the award for Best Director at the Taiwan Golden Horse Film Festival and Awards for his work on All the Wrong Clues for the Right Solution which was Tsui's first major film award.
 The film also won the Golden Horse Award for Best Cinematography and Film Editing.
 It was also nominated for Best Art Direction and Best Feature.

+Sequel

+The film was followed by a sequel in 1983 titled All the Wrong Spies, directed by Robin.